OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 ## Card layout

-The entity value [`layouts`](/javascript/api/excel/excel.entitycellvalue#excel-excel-entitycellvalue-layouts-member) property creates a [`card`](/javascript/api/excel/excel.entityviewlayouts) for the entity and then specifies the appearance of that card.
+The entity value [`layouts`](/javascript/api/excel/excel.entitycellvalue#excel-excel-entitycellvalue-layouts-member) property creates a [`card`](/javascript/api/excel/excel.entityviewlayouts) for the entity and then specifies the appearance of that card, such as the title of the card, an image for the card, and the number of sections to display.

+> [!IMPORTANT]
+> The nested `layouts` values are used in combination with the [Card properties](#card-properties) data types described in the preceding article section.
+A nested data type must be defined in `properties` before it can be assigned in `layouts` to display on the card.

 Nested within the `card` property, use the [`CardLayoutStandardProperties`](/javascript/api/excel/excel.cardlayoutstandardproperties) object.
 The `CardLayoutStandardProperties` object offers the `title`, `subTitle`, `sections`, and `mainImage` properties.

-The following entity value JSON code snippet shows a `card` layout with a nested `title` JSON object and three `sections` within the card.
+The following entity value JSON code snippet shows a `card` layout with a nested `title` object and three `sections` within the card.
+Note that the `title` property `"Product Name"` has a corresponding data type in the preceding article section.
 The `sections` property takes a nested array and uses the [`CardLayoutSectionStandardProperties`](/javascript/api/excel/excel.cardlayoutsectionstandardproperties) object to define the appearance of each section.

 Within each card section you can specify `layout`, `title`, and `properties`.
 The `layout` key uses the [`CardLayoutListSection`](/javascript/api/excel/excel.cardlayoutlistsection) object and accepts the value `"List"`.
 The `title` key of the `sections` property accepts `string` values, and the `properties` key accepts an array of strings.
 Sections can also be collapsible and can be defined with boolean values as collapsed or not collapsed when the entity card is opened in the Excel UI.

-> [!IMPORTANT]
-> The nested `layouts` values are used in combination with the [Card properties](#card-properties) data types described in the preceding article section.
-A nested data type must be defined in `properties` before it can be assigned in `layouts` to display on the card.

 > [!NOTE]
 > The following code snippet is an excerpt.
 To see the complete code sample, visit the [OfficeDev/office-js-snippets](https://github.com/OfficeDev/office-js-snippets/blob/main/samples/excel/85-preview-apis/data-types-entity-values.yaml) repository.